 Relevant data to support the justification for the need for the proposed project is required in PAID proposals.
 Project-related data should be provided for all partners if a partnership is proposed.
 The data should provide the readers a clear understanding of the current status of the proposing institution(s) and/or organization(s), which will allow the readers to evaluate the impact and feasibility of the proposed project objectives and goals.
+Proposals that involve activities targeted toward specific populations of women faculty (e.g., women faculty of color, women faculty with disabilities) must include current institutional data on this group, disaggregated by race, ethnicity and/or disability status, as appropriate.
+Reasons for lack of such baseline data must be explained in the proposal; further justification for the project may be necessary without such baseline data.

-Please note that this section should not consume a significant portion of the available fifteen pages for the project description since it is very important to fully describe the proposed activities.
+This section should not consume a significant portion of the available fifteen pages for the project description since it is very important to fully describe the proposed activities.